ehsaneftekhari/ModPower_Function/README.md

 **and this is how is works:**

 ## Example
-for example, U need to calculate a big Expression like this one:
+for example, you need to calculate a big Expression like this one:
 ```c#
 (10000^100000) mod 45
 ```